-According to a Department of Labor study, U.S. citizens change jobs at least 12 times during their careers.
+According to a study by the Department of Labor, U.S. citizens change jobs at least 12 times during their careers.
 Due to the constant change, some things get lost along the way, especially if you participated in a 401(k) plan.

 To avoid losing it and get the retirement money back, it is now possible to use the Social Security number 401(k) plans.
 The issue often leaves a lot of money for retirement funds because participants leave employment and forget about the benefit.

 What happens to the 401(k) when I leave a job?